kubevirt/katacoda-scenarios/kubevirt-migration/step1.md

 testvm   17s   Running   10.244.1.7   node01
 ~~~

-For more detailed information, you can use directly view the virt-launcher Pod(s) with:
+For more detailed information, you can also view the virt-launcher Pod(s) with:

 `kubectl get pods -o wide`{{execute}}